""

 Program Outcomes

-Walden’s Doctor of Human Services program is designed to help you become a next-level practitioner and hands-on problem-solver.
-Expand your understanding of human services leadership, professional practice, research, and ethics.
-Gain actionable skills and tools relevant to running organizations, leading programs, consulting in applied research, and advocating for social justice issues.
+Walden’s Doctor of Human Services online program is designed to help you become a next-level practitioner and hands-on problem-solver.
+Gain key skills applicable to human services leadership, research, consulting, and education.

 Learning Outcomes